 Pourquoi Hermès a-t-il prospéré pendant si longtemps ?

-Why has Hermès prospered for so long?
+Why has Hermès thrived for so long?

 Hermès owes its longevity and ongoing success to a unique combination of factors rooted in tradition, innovation, and rigorous heritage management:

-1. Family heritage and stable governanceThierry Hermès - The Fashiongton Post
+1. Family Heritage and Stable GovernanceThierry Hermès - The Fashiongton Post

-• Family ownership
+• Family Ownership

-• Heritage orientation
+• Heritage Orientation

 Hermès Kelly bag - The ultimate buying guide | Global Boutique

-• Training and preservation of crafts
+• Training and Craft Preservation

-3. Scarcity and exclusivity strategy
+3. Scarcity and Exclusivity Strategy

 Hermès Stretches Profit Margin, Still Cautious on Luxury Outlook - WSJ

-• Limited offer
+• Limited Offer

 Rather than maximizing volumes, Hermès artificially regulates the availability of its flagship models (Birkin, Kelly) to maintain desire and prestige.

-• Queue and selective distribution
+• Queue and Selective Distribution

 The difficulty in obtaining a Hermès bag enhances its aura: waiting lists, boutiques with a hushed atmosphere, and a tightly controlled network.

-4. Controlled diversification
+4. Controlled Diversification

-• Reasoned range extension
+• Reasoned Range Extension

 • Product synergies